Meet Chef Rachel

 Rachel has been a natural foods chef, cooking instructor, freelance food and health writer, cooking coach, and speaker for the past 25 years.
 She has led more than 1,100 cooking presentations in eight states, and had more than 300 articles published in national magazines and regional papers, including Natural Home, Living Without, The Herb Companion, Herbs for Health, Yoga Journal, Let’s Live, Oxygen Women’s Fitness, Muscle & Fitness, Muscle & Fitness Hers, Conscious Choice, Well Being Journal, Vegetarian Times, Vegetarian Journal, and Macrobiotics Today.
 Her articles also appeared in Fit, New Body, Veggie Life, and Vegetarian Gourmet, which are no longer in print.

-She is the author of The Ice Dream Cookbook: Dairy-Free Ice Cream ALternatives with Gluten Free Cookies, Compotes & Sauces (Planetary Press, 2008) and co-author of The Garden of Eating: A Produce-Dominated Diet and Cookbook (Planetary Press, 2004), which won the USA Book News Best Cookbook 2004, and a Glyph Award for Best Cookbook in May, 2005.
+She is the author of The Ice Dream Cookbook: Dairy-Free Ice Cream Alternatives with Gluten-Free Cookies, Compotes & Sauces (Planetary Press, 2008) and co-author of The Garden of Eating: A Produce-Dominated Diet and Cookbook (Planetary Press, 2004), which won USA Book News Best Cookbook 2004, and a Glyph Award for Best Cookbook in May, 2005.
 She stars in a two volume cooking DVD set, Cooking with Whole Foods.
 She also developed 130 recipes for two books by best-selling author Barry Sears, including 90 recipes for Zone Meals in Seconds (Harper-Collins 2004).

-Rachel lives in Phoenix, Arizona, and is a faculty member of the nutrition department of the Southwest Institute of Healing Arts (SWIHA) in Tempe.
-She leads group and private cooking classes, cooking parties, dinner parties, and healthy shopping tours,coaches clients in their kitchens, and speaks to groups about healthy shopping, cooking, and eating and healthy lifestyle practices.
+Rachel lives in Phoenix, Arizona, and is a faculty member in the online nutrition department at the Southwest Institute of Healing Arts (SWIHA) in Tempe.
+She also leads group and private cooking classes, cooking parties, dinner parties, corporate lunch & learns, corporate cooking classes, and healthy shopping tours, coaches clients by phone and in their kitchens, creates customized menus, and speaks to groups about healthy shopping, cooking, and eating and lifestyle practices.

 Known for her passion and expertise, Rachel is dedicated to inspiring healthy choices and demonstrating that great taste and good nutrition can go hand in hand.
 Her mission is to awaken your inner chef and inner healer and to enhance your appreciation for the nourishing power of natural foods and your body body’s innate wisdom.
 If you don’t like healthy food, you haven’t tried Rachel’s recipes.